TheOverthinkerDev/aigei-audio-downloader/README.md

 # Aigei Sound Downloader

-This Chrome extension helps users download audio files from the Aigei website.
+This Chrome extension helps users download audio files from the Aigei.com.
 It adds a download button to each audio item, no need QQ account.

 ## Features
 - **Dynamic Download Button**: A button appears on each audio item.